VARIABLE CHARGE SOIL CONFERENCE

 Unlocking the Secrets of Variable Charge Soils for Sustainable Agriculture and Ecosystem Protection

-Join us in Newcastle for a groundbreaking international conference dedicated to exploring the intricate dynamics of chemical interactions in soils with variable charge.
+Join us for a groundbreaking international conference dedicated to exploring the intricate dynamics of chemical interactions in soils with variable charge.

 Date